linode/docs/docs/security/full-disk-encryption.md

         iface lo inet loopback
         iface eth0 inet dhcp

-4. Now exit `chroot`, unmount your disk images, and reboot.
+4. Now exit `chroot`, unmount your disks, and reboot.
 You can do this by detaching the screen session and entering the "reboot" command in LISH:

         exit
         umount -l mnt/
         ^a^d
         reboot 1

 If everything is configured properly your Linode will boot and prompt you for the encryption passphrase.
-Enter the passphrase on your console to mount your encrypted disk image and boot your Linode.
+Enter the passphrase on your console to mount your encrypted disk and boot your Linode.
 Now you'll want to follow the steps in our [Getting Started](/docs/getting-started) guide.